Disaster Recovery Advocate

 Emily J. Kim joined DRNC in October 2019 as DRNC’s Disability Law Fellow.
 She attended law school with the goal of pursuing a career in disability law and graduated from the University of Michigan Law School in 2019.
 Kim also has a bachelor’s degree from the University of Pennsylvania.
 While in law school, Kim represented clients in her school’s Pediatric Advocacy Clinic in health insurance administrative appeals and on special education matters.
 In the summer of 2018, she interned at the Disability Law Center-Massachusetts.
 Kim has a sister with multiple disabilities who inspires her to forge her own path.
 In her free time, Kim enjoys spending time with her dog, reading, and crocheting.

 Emma Kinyanjui joined DRNC in 2016.
-She began her legal career as a Clifton Everett Fellow in the Morganton Office of Legal Aid of North Carolina where she represented low income clients in housing, benefits, and consumer related issues.
+She held the position of Supervising Attorney for the Community Inclusion Team until 2020 when she was promoted to Legal Director.
+In this capacity, she will supervise DRNC’s legal unit, including the Investigations and Monitoring, Community Inclusion, Criminal Justice and Education Teams.
+Kinyanjui began her legal career as a Clifton Everett Fellow in the Morganton Office of Legal Aid of North Carolina where she represented low income clients in housing, benefits, and consumer related issues.
 After her fellowship, she continued working for Legal Aid for seven years as a staff attorney, supervising attorney, and eventually as the managing attorney of the Smithfield Office.
 Kinyanjui also worked as a director in the Office for Career Services at NCCU School of Law before returning to her first passion, helping individuals receive the rights and services to which they are entitled.
 She received her bachelor’s degree from Hollins University and her law degree from NCCU School of Law.

 Virginia Knowlton Marcus